ABIF-McGill/MethodsJ2/README.md

 # MethodsJ2
 Building on [MethodsJ](https://github.com/tp81/MethodsJ) , **MethodsJ2** helps users write a materials and methods text for microscopy experiments by sourcing experiment information from metadata, as well as information from a microscope hardware specification file generated in Micro-Meta App.
 A draft experiment methods section text is generated which can then be revised and used in written manuscripts and reports, etc.

 As requirements, to use **MethodsJ2**, users first need a raw image from a microscopy experiment as well as a previously generated in [Micro-Meta App](https://github.com/WU-BIMAC/MicroMetaApp-Electron/releases/tag/1.2.2-b1-1) microscope hardware specifications file (.json) (see bioRxiv preprint [here](https://www.biorxiv.org/content/10.1101/2021.05.31.446382v2)).
+The script runs in Fiji, and an active internet connection is required.

 <br />